 Board Meeting at the Chapter Conference Policies

-The Chapter, not the conference budget, shall cover all eligible costs related to the Chapter Board meeting held the day prior to the conference; however, Sections are responsible for costs incurred by the Section Directors.
+The Chapter, not the conference budget, shall cover all eligible costs related to the Chapter Board meeting held the day prior to, or the first or last day of, the conference; however, Sections are responsible for travel and room costs incurred by the Section Directors.

-The Chapter shall cover the cost of one night at the conference hotel for voting members of the Board who arrive the night prior to the Board meeting in order to arrive prior to the Board meeting’s start time; however, Sections are responsible for costs incurred by the Section Directors.
+The Chapter shall cover the cost of one night at the conference hotel for voting members of the Board who arrive the night prior to the Board meeting in order to arrive prior to the Board meeting’s start time or the night of the Board meeting as discussed in 2; however, Sections are responsible for costs incurred by the Section Directors.

 The VP Conferences will allocate complimentary room nights received based on fulfilling minimum number of room nights to the Chapter to offset costs of Board Member room nights for the night prior to the Board meeting.